GiovannyFialho/fialhogym/readme.md

 # Fialho Gym 💪🏻

 Welcome to **Fialho Gym**, an app developed with [Expo](https://expo.dev/) to assist you on your fitness journey!
-This project is still in its early stages and will be updated with new features over time.
+This project is evolving, and new features will be added over time.

-## 📦 Technologies Used
+## 📞 Technologies Used

 - [Expo](https://expo.dev/) - Framework for developing React Native applications.
 - [React Native](https://reactnative.dev/) - Library for building native mobile interfaces.
+- [Gluestack](https://gluestack.io/) - Component library for a scalable and accessible UI.
 - [Roboto Font](https://fonts.google.com/specimen/Roboto) - Custom font for a better visual experience.

 ## 🚀 How to Run the Project